stefanhans/ContextRouting__deprecated/README.md

 This is my first repository and it will be used for a project with the working title ContextRouting.

-It's mainly coded in Qt resp.
+It's mainly programmed in Qt resp.
 C/C++.